Khwaja Khel (Khwajgan): Recent settlement

 The first known people of the Khwajgan family at Swat were Fazal Ahmad Shah and Habib Shah.
 Fazal Ahmad Shah had three sons Sayyaden Shah, Nawab Shah, and Muhammad Shah who are now descended to almost eight generations.
 In the 20th century, after the urbanization of The Yusafzai State of Swat due to their business needs, Khwajgan settled in different towns and cities of Swat.
-Mostly in Bara Bandai, Mingora, Sangota, Charbagh and Barikot.
+Mostly in Bara Bandai, Mingora, Sangota, Charbagh, Barikot, Matta, Sijband.